Phata Poster Nikhla Hero: Plot

-Savitri Rao, a widow, hopes that her only son, Vishwas will grow up to be a brave Inspector.
+Savitri Rao, a widow, hopes that her only son, Vishwas, will grow up to be a brave inspector.
 But Vishwas wants to become an actor.
-Dressed as a Police Inspector for a photo shoot, he meets social worker Kajal during a car chase.
-Kajal mistakes him as an inspector and thanks him for helping her catch the goons, while Vishwas plays along.
-He is mistakenly published in the newspaper as an Inspector, which Savitri sees.
-She arrives in Mumbai to see her dream come true, and circumstances lead Vishwas to carry on his lie not only to Kajal, but also to his mother.
+Dressed as a police inspector for a photo shoot, he meets social worker Kajal during a car chase.
+Kajal mistakes him for an inspector and thanks him for helping her catch the goons, while Vishwas plays along.
+He is mistakenly published in the newspaper as an inspector, which Savitri sees.
+She arrives in Mumbai to see her dream come true, and circumstances lead Vishwas to carry on his lie not only to Kajal but also to his mother.